Gwacheon

 Gwacheon (/ko/) is a city in Gyeonggi Province, South Korea.
-It lies close to Seoul in the heart of the Seoul National Capital Area, and also lies just east of Anyang.
+It lies in the heart of the Seoul Metropolitan Area, just south of Seoul and east of Anyang.
 Seoul Subway Line 4 passes through the city.

 Various attractions usually associated with Seoul, including Seoul Grand Park, National Museum of Contemporary Art, Seoul Land, Gwacheon National Science Museum, and Seoul Race Park are actually located in Gwacheon or its immediate jurisdiction.
 It is also home to a major administrative center of the Korean government.

 History

 Early history

 In 475 CE, the land that would one day become Gwacheon was a part of Yulmok-gun, a county of the Korean Peninsula's Goguryeo dynasty.
 Later, in 757, Unified Silla dubbed the area Yuljin-gun, a county of Hansan-ju, and the Goryeo dynasty renamed it Gwaju in 940.
 From 990 to 994, Gwaju was also known as "Bulim" and "Buan".
 The year 1018 saw Goryeo christen the area Gwaju-hyeon, but the Joseon dynasty changed its name to Gwacheon-hyeon in 1413.
 Gwacheon-hyeon was a part of Gwangju-mok, Gyeonggi Province.
 Much larger than today's Gwacheon-si, Gwacheon-hyeon included such territory as modern-day Gunpo.

 May 26, 1895 saw Gwacheon-hyeon become Gwacheon-gun, and on March 1, 1914, Gwacheon- and Ansan-gun were annexed to nearby Siheung-gun.
 The area containing present-day Gwacheon was deemed Gwacheon-myeon, a division of Siheung-gun.
 Gwacheon-myeon was a large farming village just south of Seoul, as it had been for centuries, and its population had topped 6,000 by 1960.

 In the 1970s, the South Korean government was considering moving its capital south, to a location farther from the border with North Korea as Seoul lies within the artillery range from any North Korean attacks.
 A complete relocation of the capital proved financially impossible, but a compromise was reached in 1975: move key government agencies several kilometers south of Seoul's downtown, beyond the range of nearly all of North Korea's artillery capability.
 Gwacheon-myeon, south of both Seoul and the protective Gwanaksan mountain range, was chosen as the site of this new administrative city in 1978, and a groundbreaking ceremony in Gwacheon was held in 1979.